 Contact PSB (psb.hawaii @ gmail.com) for additional information about paper submission requirements.

-Precision medicine aims to transform cancer treatment through the use of high-throughput sequencing and other technologies to identify telltale molecular aberrations that suggest therapeutic vulnerabilities of each patient's tumor.
-The aim is to address the "panomics" of cancer - the complex combination of patient-specific characteristics that drive the development of each person's tumor and response to therapy.
-This session looks for new computational methods that can integrate several types of "omics" data types to improve effectiveness in identifying particular patient tumor vulnerabilities.
+Precision medicine promises to transform cancer treatment in the next decade through the use of high-throughput sequencing and other technologies to identify telltale molecular aberrations that in turn suggest therapeutic vulnerabilities of each patient's tumor.
+Beyond generalized cancer therapies that are indiscriminate in nature, we aim to address the "panomics" of cancer - the complex combination of patient-specific characteristics that drive the development of each person's tumor and response to therapy.
+The American Society of Clinical Oncology has used this definition of cancer panomics in their vision document: Shaping the Future of Oncology: Envisioning Cancer Care in 2030.
+The realization of this vision will require new infrastructure and computational methods to integrate this data effectively and query it in real-time for therapy and/or clinical trial selection for each patient.